 Government-wide Statements - The Statement of Net Position and the Statement of Activities display information about the District as a whole.
 These statements include the financial activities of the primary government.
 Elimination's have been made to minimize the double counting of internal activities.
 The Statement of Net Position presents the financial condition of the governmental activities of the District at year end.
 The Statement of Activities presents a comparison between direct expenses and program revenues for each program or function of the District's governmental activities.
 Direct expenses are those that are specifically associated with a service, program or department and, therefore, are clearly identifiable to a particular function.
 Indirect expenses are not allocated to programs.
-Program revenues include charges paid by the recipients of goods or services offered by the program, grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Program revenues include charges paid by the recipients of goods or services offered by the program.
 Revenues, which are not classified as program revenues, are presented as general revenues of the District, with certain limited exceptions.
 The comparison of direct expenses with program revenues identifies the extent to which each governmental function is self-financing or draws from the general revenues of the District.